iamroot99/party/README.md

 # party - Run a Party of Commands

-**party-run** is a minimal command runner that aims to automate running a repetitive sequence of commands (usually during development).
+**party** is a minimal command runner that aims to automate running a repetitive sequence of commands (usually during development).

 It is designed to run a set of default or user-defined commands either sequentially or in parallel.